1. Home

 Do Solar Panels Work in the Winter?

-Snow can temporarily block solar production by being on the panels.
+Snow on solar panels can temporarily block their production.
 Once panels are in the sun, though, the heat generated by the panel surface melts snow faster than most nearby surfaces.
 This means your solar energy production will tend to start relatively soon after light snowfall

 Some might worry about the weight of the snow on panels, or if ice or wind could damage them.
 Residential panels are built to be very durable and manufacturers warranty them for 25 years or more.
 Snow and ice rarely cause damage.